Naesosa: Goryeodongjong – Treasure #277

-Beophwagyeongjeolbonsabon - Treasure #278
+Beophwagyeongjeolbonsabon – Treasure #278

 Beophwagyeongjeolbonsabon is a transcription in seven parts of the Saddharmapundarika Sutra (The Lotus Sutra) done in Ink on White Paper.

 This is the basic sutra of Cheontaejong, one of Korean Buddhist sects, and its main concept that everyone can be Buddha.
 Each one of the seven parts of the sutra can be folded.

-Daeungbojeon - Treasure #291
+Daeungbojeon – Treasure #291

 Daeungbojeon is the main sanctum (worship hall) at Naesosa where Sakyamuni Buddha in the center, Samantabhadra on the right, and Manjusri on the left are enshrined.
 This hall was built in 1633 at the time that Cheong-min rebuilt the temple.
 Constructed at the end of the Joseon Dynasty of wood only, Daeungbojeon uses no nails.
 Daeungbojeon consists of three front rooms and side rooms with an octagonal roof.

 Inside the building the inner column-heads supporting the roof are decorated at the top of each pillar in a pattern of lotus buds.
 The end of the beams depict a dragon with a fish in its mouth.
 The ribs of the lattice door are adorned with lotus and chrysanthemums.
 The Merciful Goddess, ‘Avalokitesvara Bodhisattva in White Robe' painted behind the Sakyamuni Buddha statue is the largest of its kind in Korea.

-Tourism

-It also offers temple stay programs where visitors can experience Buddhist culture.